superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 - Crate A has 10 Water, 5 Water <- 8 Water came in, filling the 3 Water slot, Then 5 was left to put in the empty slot
 - Crate B has 10 Water, 1 empty slot <- 7 Water came in, and filled up the existing 3 Water slot

-📢**Note:** These examples are for the default max stack size of 10 in Vanilla default settings.
-You can change the stack size by using the Sandbox Options, which will have the same logic, just with different max stack sizes for items.
+📢**Note:** These examples are for the default max stack size of 10 Water in Vanilla default settings.
+You can change the stack size in the Sandbox Options, which will have the same logic, just with different max stack sizes for items.

 ### Smart Pull, aka Topping up your Load Out
 If you lock some slots in your Backpack (Player Inventory), or in Drones, vehicles like Motorcycle, Gyrocopter, and so on, then you can use those as your **Load Out** slots.